Mohamed Bayo: Lille

+Samsunspor

+On 4 September 2026, Bayo returned to Turkey and signed a four-year contract (with an optional fifth year) with Samsunspor.

 International career

 Bayo holds French and Guinean nationalities.
 He debuted with the Guinea national team in a 1–0 2021 Africa Cup of Nations qualification win over Mali on 24 March 2021.

 On 20 December 2021, he was selected from the list of 27 Guinean players selected by Kaba Diawara to compete in the 2021 Africa Cup of Nations.
 On 23 December 2023 he was again included in the list of 25 players selected for the 2023 Africa Cup of Nations.

 Personal life

 In October 2021, Bayo was taken into police custody in France after a hit-and-run following a traffic accident.